 But you can see that in the last century there were 2 decades of low prices.
-This is half of an adult life back then.
 The life expectancy was about 60 years back then meaning 20 years is alf of your total adulthood.

 So, you may live your entire life in a bubble or with deflated prices.
 You don’t know when the market will correct even if it inevitably does.